Skip to content

 msg: "{{ files.stdout_lines }}"

-• Lets open editor and write the first playbook
+• Let’s open the editor and write the first playbook in YAML format.

 Playbook content: